I sure have a lot of SHIBs. It seems like all I see lately are SHIBs.

 What do you mean you don't know what a SHIB is?
 Squirrels Hiding In Bags, of course.

 and I have no intention of putting them together.
 No. I'm thinking of making a baby quilt with blue shoo-fly.
 You know, a blue-shoo!
-And that, my friend, is a SHIB! 😄 (Yes, I just came up with this today.
-The weather is affecting me, lol.)
+And that, my friend, is a true SHIB! 😄 (Never heard of this acronym before?
+Yes, I just came up with this today.
+I make them up as I roll.
+This storm weather is affecting me, lol.)

 Back to our regular programming.
 The Pink Scrap Basket Saga.